What Was Changed

 Assessing Initial Implementation

-PCAOB staff will conduct economic analysis to assess the initial implementation of the new requirements for using the work of specialists and auditing accounting estimates.
+PCAOB staff will conduct economic analysis to assess the initial implementation of new requirements for auditing accounting estimates and using the work of specialists.

 The PCAOB expects to produce a report in 2022 to communicate findings and perspectives on the initial impact of the new requirements.